Pepperoncini Peppers – All About Them – Scoville & More

-Also known as Tuscan Peppers, sweet Italian peppers, or golden Greek peppers.
-Pepperoncinis are sweet and mild in flavor, not very hot although they can vary and be found up to a medium heat level.
+The peppers are sweet and mild in flavor, not very hot, although they can vary and be found up to a medium heat level.

 You’ve most likely encountered a pickled pepperoncini in an Italian antipaso platter, Italian salad, or served up on a pizza or sub sandwich somewhere.

 They are most often found pickled.
-You can purchase them in jars, pickled, where they last quite some time, offering up their sweetened, tangy flavor.
+You can purchase the peppers in jars, pickled, where they last quite some time, offering up their sweetened, tangy flavor.